Skip to content

 • Embedding Service service — Local HTTP service on port 5124 providing dense vector embeddings for search and similarity; exposes a symmetric default model plus an asymmetric query/document pair via role-aware client wrappers.

-• Dashboard Event Bus concept — In-process pub/sub + SSE stream + cross-process bridge that powers real-time dashboard updates without a global panel-refresh timer.
+• Dashboard Event Bus concept — In-process pub/sub + SSE stream + localhost cross-process ingress that powers real-time dashboard updates without a global panel-refresh timer.

 • Feature Cards concept — Component-gated dashboard cards — the reusable pattern for widgets whose existence (and backend work) is justified by an opted-in component.